Research projects

 Project Description

-The inscriptions of Sargon II of Assyria (721–705 BCE) and his son and successor Sennacherib (704–681 BCE) are ideal for examining continuity, discontinuity, and innovation in the editorial and scribal practices of the Assyrian court as numerous annalistic-style texts – written in cuneiform script on clay and stone in the Akkadian and Sumerian languages – are preserved for both rulers.
-Recently published authoritative editions, in tandem with new computational methods, allow this project to test, for the first time, assumptions made in modern scholarship about the editorial and scribal practices of the inscriptions’ composition.
-The project will examine questions of (dis)continuity, tradition and innovation with a special focus on the text production immediately after Sennacherib’s ascension as a consequence of his father’s unexpected death.
+The inscriptions of Sargon II of Assyria (721–705 BCE) and his son and successor Sennacherib (704–681 BCE) are ideal for examining continuity, discontinuity, and innovation in the editorial and scribal practices of the Assyrian court, since numerous annalistic-style texts – written in cuneiform script on clay and stone in the Akkadian and Sumerian languages – are preserved for both rulers.
+Using recently published critical editions and new computational methods, this project will for the first time test assumptions made in modern scholarship about the editorial and scribal practices used in the composition of these inscriptions.
+More broadly, this project will examine questions of (dis)continuity, tradition, and innovation, with a special emphasis on the production of texts immediately following Sennacherib’s ascension after the unexpected death of his father.

 Responsible PI